From the Bench to a Broader Impact: Traveling a Non-Traditional Path for Science to Benefit the World

 By Shavonn R. Whiten, Ph.D.

-Editor’s Note: This post is the first in a new series featuring entomologists working in career roles outside academic settings.
-Look for future installments in the series here on Entomology Today in coming months.
+Editor’s Note: This post is the first installment in the Professional Advancement Career Training (PACT) series on Entomology Today, featuring entomologists working in career roles outside academic settings.
+Learn more about the ESA’s PACT Initiative and read other posts in the PACT series.

 On Day 7 of my first job in public policy, I boarded a flight to Kigali, Rwanda, as a brand-new agricultural biotechnology international research advisor with the United States Agency for International Development (USAID).
 While in Kigali, I attended several international meetings for public- and private-sector developers, partners, and stakeholders on capacity development and provided technical guidance during meetings with implementing partners for USAID-funded programs.
 This “temporary duty yonder” (TDY), as it’s called, was proving to be the beginning of a transformative fellowship experience—if I could just shake my intense jet lag.